Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-11-20-Covid-cocktails-3.md

 ...

 It tastes like dentist's polishing paste, but without sweetener.
 I'm not kidding, it's *powerful*.
-Concentrated mint and herb and no sugar to help it go down.
+Concentrated mint and herb and very little sugar to help it go down.

 So, in Argentina the standard club drink is **Fernet con Coca**, which is Fernet